piyasamyak/Password-Generator-v1.0/README.md

 # Password Generator v1.0
-This program generate a unique password based on user preferences and also provides the number of each type of character that was used in the password.
+This program generates a unique password based on user preferences and also provides the number of each type of character that was used in the password.

 ## Getting Started
 Open the downloaded folder in the terminal and run the following command: